kingdido999/out-house/README.md

 `npm install`

-`npm install -g nodemon` (automatically detect file changes)
+`npm install -g nodemon` (nodemon automatically detect file changes so that you don't have to restart the server each time you modify a file, -g means install this package globally)

+Try `sudo npm install -g nodemon` if you were asked to run this command as root/Administrator.

-Running node server via nodemon:
+Run node server via nodemon:

 `nodemon app.js`